memcivik/memcivik/README.md

-I'm Mehmet Çivik, a fullstack developer from Turkey.
-Working at HAVELSAN as a software developer.
+I'm Mehmet Çivik, a Back-End developer from Turkey.
+Working at Frealancer as a software developer.

 ⚒️ Golang, PHP, Laravel, Javascript, Jquery , Html, Css, Bootstrap.
 🌐 Find me on memcivik.dev, LinkedIn